Types of accommodation

 - very sheltered housing

-Our guide - Finding a place to live - contains advice and information to help people with learning disabilities find housing in Aberdeenshire:
+Our guide Finding a place to live (pdf 1.62MB) contains advice and information to help people with learning disabilities find housing in Aberdeenshire.

 Adult placement or shared lives accommodation can be full-time residential placement in a carer's home.